Zecat/paper-input-video-capture-dialog/README.md

 This element give you the ability to import a video from your local disk, and then open it in a dialog where you can play it and take a snapshot of the current frame.
 Once captured, you can confirm the dialog.

-To use, just bind to the attributes it provides, and call 'search()'.
+To use, just bind to the attributes it provides, and call 'search()' on it.

-This is just a wrapper arrount an input type file and [iron-video-capture](https://github.com/Zecat/iron-video-capture).
+It is just a wrapper arround an input type file and [iron-video-capture](https://github.com/Zecat/iron-video-capture), and it implement Polymer.PaperDialogBehavior.

 ## Demo & doc